GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_websockets/index.md

 }
 ```

-Then we can keep the service worker active by sending a keep alive message every 20s.
-The keep alive is started once the service worker connects to the WebSocket.
+Then we can keep the service worker active by sending a keepalive message every 20s.
+The keepalive is started once the service worker connects to the WebSocket.
 The following sample WebSocket client logs messages and calls `keepAlive()` when the `onopen` event is triggered:

+{% Label %}serviceworker.js{% endLabel %}
 ```js

 let webSocket = null;